 Notice that text is placed within a <dd> tag, which is for the definition of the term above it.
-The text is also indented even more because of the left margin currently associated with that style.
+The text is indented because of the left margin currently associated with that style.

 7. Press ENTER.
 Another <dd> tag is added, in case you want to add a second line for the definition.